gcallah/MiscWriting/Trinity/trinity.md

 ## Bibliography

-- Collingwood, R. G. (1984). *An Essay on Metaphysics*.
-Lanham, Md: Univ.
-Pr. of America.
+- Collingwood, R.G.
+(1984). *An Essay on Metaphysics*.
+Lanham, Md: University Press of America.
-- Sayers, D. L. (2004). *The Mind of the Maker*.
-Continuum International Publishing Group Ltd.
+- Sayers, Dorothy L. (2004). *The Mind of the Maker*.
+[WHERE?]:Continuum International Publishing Group Ltd.
+- Webb, Eugene (2014). *In Search of the Triune God: The Christian Paths of East and West*.
+Columbia: University of Missouri Press.